-Recognition of EMS Personnel Licensure Interstate CompAct (REPLICA)
+Recognition of EMS Personnel Licensure Interstate Compact (REPLICA)

-The Nation’s first EMS Compact announces date for first official meeting where the interstate commission will be seated More >>
+The Nation’s first EMS Compact announces date for first official meeting where the interstate commission will be seated.
+More >>

-The Virginia Office of Emergency Medical Services (OEMS) is announcing a NO COST grant opportunity to licensed EMS agencies for nasal naloxone to be administered by EMS personnel.
+The Virginia Office of Emergency Medical Services (OEMS) is announcing a NO COST grant opportunity to licensed EMS agencies for restocking of nasal naloxone to be administered by EMS personnel.
 More >>

-New National Registry Recertification Process
+National Registry Recertification 2.0 Process

-This Quick Guide has been developed to assist Virginia providers who are certified with National Registry to complete their recertification application based on the new National Continued Competency Program (NCCP).
-Virginia transitioned all providers to the 2012 NCCP recertification requirements on July 1, 2016.
+This Quick Guide has been developed to assist Virginia providers who are certified with National Registry to complete their recertification application based on the National Continued Competency Program (NCCP).
+All providers recertifying in the 2018 certification cycle are utilizing the 2012 NCCP requirements.
 More >>